Asset Allocation depends on Risk Tolerance

 Risk tolerance may take a while to iron out.
 Think about your asset allocation now.
 How old are you?
 How much time do you have left before you need the money?
 What are your goals?
 How much risk do you need to take?

-Because remember, times are good right now.
+Remember, times are good right now.
 Chances are, you are being too aggressive with your asset allocation due to recency bias.
 Times have been too good!

 Use the above yearly average market returns to feel how much a bear market would hurt you.
-Multiply your nest egg by the downturn and project how much actual money you would lose.
+Multiply your nest egg by the downturn and project how much you would lose.
 Is it 100k?
 500k?
 More?
 How does it feel to lose that much money?

 Risk Tolerance and Asset Allocation are tied at the hips.